 Learn How to Write Music

 Let's put things into action and focus on applied Interval Theory.
 Below, we offer a lot of guides that show you easy steps you should put into your musical toolbox.
-We hope you'll love our free music lessons.
+We hope you'll love our free lessons on Interval Theory, Diatonic theory, and composition.

 The Circle of Fifths - Recommended Articles